Essential travel info and city map

 Reasons to skip Geneva

-If you have limited time to see Switzerland, we recommend going straight to the Alps.
+If you have limited time to see Switzerland, I recommend going straight to the Alps.
 Examples are the eastern part of Lake Geneva near Lausanne and Montreux, Brig or Zermatt in the Valais, or the Bernese Oberland.

 Geneva FAQ